GLOBAL EVENTS FOR FASHION PROFESSIONALS

 Marmara Hemp

 MARMARA Original® is produced from the finest French hemp fibers that are grown without irrigation, herbicides or phytosanitary input.
 Production is located near the sea with its mild and humid climate.
 Thanks to its sustainable processes, MARMARA Original® is the first certified sustainable cottonized hemp fiber.
+During the retting process, the brand teams up with the farmers to ensure the straws receive the right level of retting to deliver the best fineness for spinning, while during the industrial process, it blends lots to ensure a consistent quality and color.

 French Linen